SoulrSUP/Piwik-OpenCart-Ecommerce-VQMod/readme.txt

 2. We have tested this plugin and it works on our installation.
 We make no guarantees, but let us know if you run into any issues.

-3. Please read Kevin's directions below, they explain the entire installation process.
+3. Read Kevin's directions below, they explain the entire installation process.

+4. If you find this useful, please donate to the orginal author of the code, Kevin Bibby.
+He has put a LOT of work into this and is offering it up for free.
+Here's his donation URL: http://inanecoding.co.uk/donate/